bb-io/Ahrefs/README.md

 - **Get matching terms** Gets matching terms for the specified country and keywords.
 - **Get related terms** Gets related terms for the specified country and keywords.
 - **Get search suggestions** Gets search suggestions for the specified country and keywords.

+## Events

+- **On new suggested keyword** Triggers whenever new suggested keywords appear.
+- **On tracked keyword ranking drop** Triggers whenever a tracking keyword drops in rank.

 ## Feedback